raspberry pi in a company network

 How can you do this?

-I’m using this script on GitHub, it’s a CLI for Speedtest, the well-known Internet speed checker
+I’m using a CLI for Speedtest, the well-known Internet speed checker

 I write the last result in a file, and fill an SNMP OID with the value so Nagios and Cacti can read it and do their job